Guide

 Depreciation for small business

-Depreciation can seem tricky at first, but it’s nothing to be scared of.
-It will help you better understand your costs and may lower your tax bill, which are good things.
+Depreciation can seem tricky at first, but once you understand the basics it becomes straightforward.
+It will help you better understand your costs and may lower your tax bill.
 It doesn’t have to be complex either.

 Most businesses simply adopt the depreciation schedule provided by the ATO.
-Once it’s set up in your accounting software, the maths happens automatically and the numbers flow straight through to your tax return.
-And, as always, an accountant or bookkeeper can provide advice along the way.
+Once you set it up in accounting software like Xero, the software calculates depreciation automatically.
+The numbers then flow straight through to your financial reports and tax returns.

 Disclaimer